needle-mirror/com.unity.sentis/Documentation~/read-output-async.md

     void ReadbackCallback(bool completed)
     {
-        // The call to `MakeReadable` will no longer block with a readback as the data is already on the CPU m_OutputTensor.MakeReadable();
+        // The call to `CompleteOperationsAndDownload` will no longer block with a readback as the data is already on the CPU m_OutputTensor.CompleteOperationsAndDownload();
         // The output tensor is now in a readable state on the CPU }